Zabit Samedov: 2004-2008

+2009-2012

 Samedov fought at the K-1 World Grand Prix 2009 in Łódź where he beat, Mindaugas Sakalauskas by unanimous decision and Raul Cătinaș and Sergei Lascenko to finally make it to the Final 16.
 At the K-1 World Grand Prix 2009 Final 16 Samedov was knocked out by Badr Hari in the first round.
 He's now set to fight Igor Jurković on United Glory 15.

 He faced Xavier Vigney at the K-1 RISING World Grand Prix 2012 in Tokyo final 16 on October 14, 2012 and totally outclassed the young American, flooring him three times in the first round to win via TKO.

 He was scheduled to face Andrei Stoica for the inaugural Superkombat Super Cruiserweight Championship at the Superkombat World Grand Prix 2012 Final in Bucharest, Romania on December 22 but pulled out due to illness.

+2013-2014

 At the K-1 World Grand Prix FINAL in Zagreb on March 15, 2013, in Zagreb, Croatia, he was originally drawn against Ben Edwards in the quarter-finals.
 However, Edwards withdrew due to having a fight booked with Paul Slowinski a week later, and was replaced by Badr Hari.
 Samedov was knocked down in round one and received a standing eight count in three, losing a unanimous decision.

-Superkombat Fighting Championship

-Samedov scored a first round high kick KO over Wiesław Kwaśniewski at Superkombat - New Heroes 3 in Vienna, Austria on May 10, 2013.
+On May 10, 2013, Samedov scored a first round high kick KO over Wiesław Kwaśniewski at Superkombat - New Heroes 3 in Vienna, Austria.

-LEGEND

-A third fight with Badr Hari took place at Legend 1 in Moscow, Russia on May 25, 2013.
+On May 25, 2013, a third fight with Badr Hari took place at Legend 1 in Moscow, Russia.
 Samedov dropped Hari late in round one, and sent him to the canvas again with a left hook in the second.
 Although Hari seemed lucid, he stayed on his knees and did not beat the count, giving Samedov the KO victory.

-He competed in the -93 kg/205 lb tournament at Legend 2: Invasion in Moscow, Russia on November 9, 2013, taking a unanimous decision over Melvin Manhoef in the semi-finals.
+On November 9, 2013, he competed in the -93 kg/205 lb tournament at Legend 2: Invasion in Moscow, Russia, taking a unanimous decision over Melvin Manhoef in the semi-finals.
 He was set to fight Pavel Zhuravlev in the final but was unable to do so due to a cut and was replaced by Agron Preteni.

-Returning to the ring for the first time in eight months, Samedov scored a 21-second high kick knockout over Stefan Leko on the undercard of the Ruslan Chagaev vs. Fres Oquendo boxing match in Grozny, Russia on July 6, 2014.
+On July 6, 2014, returning to the ring for the first time in eight months, Samedov scored a 21-second high kick knockout over Stefan Leko on the undercard of the Ruslan Chagaev vs. Fres Oquendo boxing match in Grozny, Russia.

-Global FC
+2015-2021

 He won three more fights, defeating Jafar Ahmadi, Makoto Uehara and Mert Akın by decision.

 Samedov took part in the GFC Fight Series 3 tournament.
 He beat Steve McKinnon by decision in the semifinals, and Danyo Ilunga by an extra round decision in the finals.